chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 First and foremost is via your web browser. ... to be continued.

-The official Zotero guide is available [here](https://www.zotero.org/support/).

 ### 1.5.2 TroubleShooting

 ### 1.5.3 Exporting References

+The present guide is based on the official Zotero documentation available [here](https://www.zotero.org/support/).

 More coming soon...